Contact Us for a Free Consultation (818) 781-1570

 • 18 U.S.C. § 156 – Knowing disregard of bankruptcy law or rule is punishable by a maximum sentence of one year in prison and a fine;

-• 18 U.S.C. § 157 – Bankruptcy fraud is punishable by up to 5 years in a federal prison, a fine, or both a fine and imprisonment.
+• 18 U.S.C. § 157 – Bankruptcy fraud is punishable by up to 5 years in federal prison, a fine, or both a fine and imprisonment.

 These related crimes can be charged alongside concealment of assets charges or can be used to negotiate plea deals to avoid more serious charges.